 Home automation technology has become incredibly advanced in recent years that it is now being enjoyed by families throughout the world.
-And, when used correctly, these amazing devices will save you quite a bit of time, energy, and money.
+And, when used correctly, these amazing devices will save you quite a bit of energy, time and money.
 Here’s a look at four home automation technologies you’ll definitely want to consider installing in your home in the coming year.

 Anyone who has followed the home automation industry over the last few years has no doubt seen just how popular home assistant devices have become.
 Not only can you play music and carry out Google searches with nothing more than voice commands, but you can also add items to your schedule or even check on the local traffic.
-As an added bonus, these devices can be used to control your programmable light bulbs, smart thermostats, and WiFi outlets.
+As an added bonus, these devices can be used to control your programmable light bulbs, smart thermostats, and Wi-Fi outlets.

-“Programmable lights connect directly to your wireless network, and they can be controlled by practically any device imaginable.”

-Many families have the made the transition from old incandescent bulbs to newer CFL bulbs, but lighting technology has recently gone one step further.
-Programmable lights connect directly to your wireless network, and they can be controlled by practically any device imaginable.
+Many families have made the transition from old incandescent bulbs to newer CFL bulbs, but lighting technology has recently gone one step further.
+Programmable lights connect directly to your home’s wireless network, and they can be controlled by practically any device imaginable.

 For example, those folks who have very specific sleep schedules can use a mobile app to slowly brighten the bedrooms at specific times and gently wake up each resident in your home.

 Unlike traditional programmable thermostats, these newer devices can be controlled with a personalized mobile app from anywhere in the world.
 Instead of leaving your A/C on all day or struggling with sweltering temperatures when you first get home, you can simply turn the HVAC system on right before you pull into the driveway.

-In many newer homes, WiFi electrical outlets have become a standard upgrade.
+In many newer homes, Wi-Fi electrical outlets have become a standard upgrade.
 Just as with all of the other home automation devices, these switches are controlled through your smartphone, tablet, or laptop.
 And this gives you the power to not only turn all of your appliances on and off whenever you like, but you can also track how much energy they are using at specific times.

 Overall, even though the concept of a “smart home” is still evolving, much of the technology is already at our fingertips.
-And not only have these devices simplified our lives, but they’re also great investments for those who want to cut back on energy consumption, sleep better, or simply make their daily routines a little bit easier.Shop internet plans
+And not only have these devices simplified our lives, but they’re also great investments for those who want to cut back on energy consumption, sleep better or simply make their daily routines a little bit easier.Shop internet plans